 The children all arrived safely in the coach and found their rooms quickly.
 We will put a few photos here during the week, and let you know when the gallery has been updated.
 So far there is just one picture, of the class having lunch on a lovely sunny afternoon...

 Or you can click the images below to zoom in (better if using a phone).

 Welcome to Kingfisher Class; the year 5/6 class.
 We are a class of 27 children with 15 year 6s and 12 year 5s.

-This term we will be having PE every week on a Monday (swimming) and Friday, where we will be focusing on tennis.
+This term we will be having PE every week on a Monday and Friday, where we will be focusing on striking and fielding (cricket).